 - How much money should I bring?

 You’ll be buying 4 lunches and 6 dinners on this itinerary, and generally food is very affordable, especially in Patagonia.
-The amount of money you bring depends on any extra excursions you may wish to participate in (helicopter ride at Iguazu, glacier trekking) and we can help you figure that out.
+The amount of money you bring depends on any extra excursions you may wish to participate in (helicopter ride at Iguazu Falls, glacier trekking) and we can help you figure that out.
 It also depends how much amazing Patagonian beer you wish to sample!

 - How do I get the local currency?